mamariomiamo/docu-trial/docs/hardware/px4-firmware/px4-overview.md

 # Overview

-PX4 is the firmware that runs on the UAV platform to support the basic flight control.
+PX4 firmware runs on our UAV platforms to support the basic flight control.